-Based on the George Lucas Film Star Wars, Star Tours is one of the most fun rides in Disneyland.
-The images are 3-D, so realistic that you'll find yourself flinching when things hit the windshield.
+Based on the Star Wars films, Star Tours is one of the most fun rides in Disneyland.
 The technology allows for 54 different story sequences, enough to keep riders coming back again and again.

 The basic tale is simple: A bumbling droid pilot accidentally takes a bunch of space tourists down the wrong tunnel at takeoff, jumps to light speed and careens through the universe before getting things under control again.
 You'll run into characters from many of the Star Wars films and travel through more than a few of its locales, all in quick succession.
 It all passes so quickly that even a devoted fan might have to ride a dozen times to catch it all.

-What You Need to Know About Star Tours
+What You Need to Know About the Star Tours Ride at Disneyland

 For most visitors, Star Tours is a must-do ride — or at least ride it if you have time.